 Was over-financialisation to blame?

 - Other problems of over-financialisation.
-This paper suggests there is empirical evidence to suggest that growing financialisation has increase inequality and had adverse effects in terms of output and employment.
+This paper suggests there is empirical evidence to suggest that growing financialisation has increased inequality and had adverse effects in terms of output and employment.

 - Concern over short-term profit motives.
 One effect of increased financialisation is that shareholders and hedge funds have increased influence over firms.
 This has encouraged firms to place greater emphasis on short term profit goals, to pay higher salaries and place less emphasis on long-term sustainable business growth.